-Building a product is not a one night, one day or even one-week tasks.
-It requires focused efforts along with foolproof and flexible planning.
-For this planning part, there are tons of aspects that need to be taken care of.
-This planning around developing a new product or in fact a new feature to an existing product is commonly known as product roadmap.
+Building a product isn't a one night, one day, or even one-week task.
+It requires focused efforts along with foolproof, flexible planning and there are tons of logistics that need to be taken care of.
+This planning around developing a new product or feature is commonly known as product roadmap.

-If you're new to this process, you've come to the right place.
-In this post, we'll try to cover different approaches to building a successful roadmap and some of the most commonly used templates for the same.
+If you're new to this process, then you've come to the right place.
+In this post, we'll cover some of the different approaches to building a successful product roadmap then provide you with some commonly used templates so you can create one yourself.

 Let's start with the basics.

 A waterfall product roadmap communicates a long-term commitment to building specific features on a set timeline.
-However, an agile roadmap accommodates inevitable changes while still committing to getting meaningful work done.
-It communicates a short-term plan for achieving product goals, with the flexibility to adjust that plan according to customer value.
+An agile roadmap, on the other hand, accommodates inevitable changes while still committing to getting meaningful work done.
+It communicates a short-term plan for achieving product goals with the flexibility to adjust that plan according to customer value.

-Most of the businesses are always keen on taking the agile approach and the major reason for that is the flexibility that comes with Agile planning.
+Most businesses are always keen on taking the agile approach and the major reason for that is the flexibility that comes with agile planning.
 It can look something like this:

-Let's dig in a little deeper to understand the agile product roadmap in-depth.
+Let's dig in deeper to understand the agile product roadmap in-depth.

 Agile Product Roadmap